Direkt zur Hauptnavigation, zur Unternavigation dem Inhalt oder zum Seitenfuß

 Learning is a social process.
 Children learn in interaction with and from others through stimulation, individual exploration, and joint reflection.
 Here, interaction with adults is as important as collaboration with other children.
 An interaction between an early childhood educator or a primary school teacher and a child that stimulates learning is characterised by three key elements: an appreciative, encouraging atmosphere, orientation towards the child, and dialogue.

-© Christoph Wehrer / Stiftung Haus der kleinen Forscher
+© Christoph Wehrer / Stiftung Kinder forschen

 Early STEM Education for Sustainable Development Promotes Important Future Skills